-- 4) Insert a screw driver through the center hole in the Paper Eject Assembly and remove one screw (No.3) securing the Lower Paper Support Front to the Waste Ink Absorber Tray Assembly.
-Refer to Figure 4-10. - 5) Inserting a screw driver through the cutout, remove No. 3 screw securing Waste Ink Absorber Tray Assembly to the right bottom part of the mechanism.
-Refer to Figure 4-10. - One screw for SC860 and two screws for SC1160 - 6) On the Left side of the printer mechanism, using tweezers or a small screw driver, carefully shift the Tray Spacer securing the Waste Ink Absorber Tray Assembly to left horizontally.
-Refer to Figure 4-10. - 7) Remove the Waste Ink Absorber Tray Assembly pulling it downward.
+- 4) Insert a screw driver through the center hole on the Paper Eject Assembly and remove one screw (No.3) securing the Lower Paper Support Front to the Waste Ink Absorber Tray Assembly.
+Release three hooks fixing the Lower Paper Support Front and remove the Lower Paper Support Front.
+Refer to Figure 4-10. - 5) Remove one screw (No.3) securing Waste Ink Absorber Tray Assembly located in the right side of the printer mechanism.
+Refer to Figure 4-10. - 6) On the Left side of the printer mechanism, using tweezers or a small screw driver, carefully shift the Tray Spacer securing the Waste Ink Absorber Tray Assembly to left horizontally.
+See Figure 4-10. - 7) Remove the Waste Ink Absorber Tray Assembly pulling it downward.